jon-batscha/config-csv-ingestion/README.md

 ## Caveats

 - Merging data from different CSVs
     - This package assumes that all data for a given EVENT is contained in a given row of the csv; any merging of disparate tables needs to be done upstream of this package.
-For an automated workflow that can help you with this, see `Further Available Automations` below
+For an automated workflow that can help you with this, see `Further Available Automations` below.
     - PROFILE properties can be sent piecemeal.
 For example: if you have one csv that has placed order events with a shipping address, you can use that to update a user's address, even if you are using another table to update the rest of the the user's info (phone, name, etc)
 - Config Formatting
     - Each Event/Profile mapping uses the standard python dictionary format (follow example in `config.py`)